 How do you make sure they feel 100% at home when they—and the rest of your staff—won’t run into each other in the halls or break up the workday with watercooler chats?
 How can you make instant messaging and video conferencing more personal and meaningful for new remote workers?

-This guide for managers and HR leaders should help them find success with their virtual onboarding process.
+This guide should help you find success with their virtual onboarding process.
 I will cover:

 Before You Onboard: Rework Your Existing Onboarding Process